markhoney/mark.honeychurch.org/docs/blog/projects/hotel/index.md

 ```

 Okay, so this seems like a bad idea.
 The hotel really shouldn't allow any kind of plain text connections to its router, and also shouldn't have this port open to their guests.

+At this point, though, I've had enough fun and it's time to stop for the night.
+Who knows what I'll find at the next hotel I find myself in!